theaugy/sp1/README.md

     *   Break `sp1.js` into files.
 Let `make` recombine them into `sp1.js`

     *   Break the xml file into top and bottom halfs, and have `make` run `sp1-generate-xml.sh` and create final xml file.

+    *   Features in README.md

+    *   What to do with middle sampler volume slider?
+Control the last deck (3 or 4) that you loaded?